A Lovecraftian tale about a chance encounter on a beach in Maine.

 “Are you one of the minions?”

 Her scowl changed to a canny look.
-“Mayhap I am,” she said.
-“And mayhap I ain’t.
+“Mayhap I am, and mayhap I ain’t.
 Either way, you’d be well-off to get away from the sea soon.
 Far away.”

-“I don’t know how I’d convince my girlfriend,” Luke said.
+“I don’t know how I’d convince my girlfriend.”
+Luke made a vague gesture back toward Linna, still asleep on her beach towel.
 “She likes living near the ocean.”

 “He was the old ship’s captain, in The Shadow Over Innsmouth.”